kossy205/ChatGpt-Android-App/README.md

 # ChatGpt-Android-App

+In the "ServiceBuilder" file, make sure you "<your api key>" replace with your own unique key

-An android app driven by AI technology that attempts to imitate human text and can provide answers to questions from a wide variety of topics.
+An android app built with kotlin driven by the famous AI technology chatGpt that imitates human text and can provide answers to questions from a wide variety of topics.

 Uses retrofit to interact with the openai api with android Kotlin.